link1905/system-design-101/content/practices/vod-system/_index.md

 1. The user's client requests a secure, unique upload link from the **Video Service**.
 This link points to a unique location (like a folder) in the object storage.
 2. The client's browser or application slices the video into fixed-length chunks and uploads these chunks in parallel to the provided link, increasing upload speed and reliability.
 3. Once all chunks have been uploaded, a `COMPLETED` event is triggered.
-4. The **Video Service** listens for this event and initiates the backend processing pipeline (transcoding, segmentation, and packaging).
+4. The **Video Service** listens for this event and initiates the backend encoding pipeline.

 ```d2
 shape: sequence_diagram